Back

 Limitations of LLMs for Geospatial Uses

-While Large Language Models (LLMs) offer remarkable capabilities for prototyping spatial queries and accelerating early-stage analysis, they are not yet dependable for production-grade geospatial workflows without proper GIS integration.
-Several critical limitations persist:
+While Large Language Models (LLMs) bring powerful capabilities for prototyping spatial queries and speeding up early-stage analysis, they are not yet reliable for production-grade geospatial workflows without proper GIS integration.
+Several key limitations need to be considered :

 • Inaccurate or Oversimplified Results

-LLMs can misinterpret unit conversions, mislabel outputs, or overlook coordinate reference systems.
-For example, a request to convert distances from miles to kilometers might return the same numeric values with only the unit label changed—failing to apply the correct conversion factor.
-In spatial calculations, even small numeric errors can lead to large-scale business consequences, especially in fields like insurance and logistics.
+LLMs can misinterpret unit conversions, mislabel outputs, or ignore coordinate reference systems.
+For example, a distance conversion request might return the same numeric value with only the unit changed, without applying the correct conversion factor.
+Even small errors can lead to significant business risks in fields like insurance or logistics.

-Unlike GIS systems that are designed to respect geographic hierarchies (e.g., neighborhoods within cities, cities within provinces), LLMs operate without embedded geographic ontologies.
-They don’t inherently understand the difference between administrative boundaries, projections (e.g., WGS84 vs. UTM), or topological relationships like adjacency or containment.
-This makes them prone to generate syntactically correct but semantically flawed spatial queries.
+Unlike GIS systems, LLMs lack embedded geographic ontologies.
+They don’t inherently understand administrative boundaries, projections (e.g., WGS84 vs. UTM), or topological relationships like adjacency or containment.
+This can lead to syntactically correct but semantically flawed queries

 The SQL code generated by LLMs is often not optimized for scale.
 It may neglect key spatial performance practices such as spatial indexing (ST_CLUSTERKMEANS, ST_CLUSTERDBSCAN, or GEOGRAPHY_INDEX in Snowflake), filtering early in joins, or minimizing computation over large bounding boxes.
 This can result in slow-running queries that don’t scale across millions of rows, hindering production use in high-throughput environments.